benspring/benspring.github.io/_posts/2018-11-24-so-you-want-to-be-a-hacker.md

 image: h4ck3r.png
 ---

-Well, that term is absolutely ridiculous.
 The term "hacker" has become so losely used and is not something I associate anyone with.
 You don't hear [Kevin Mitnick](https://en.wikipedia.org/wiki/Kevin_Mitnick) reference himself as a hacker?
-A few words of the wise, nothing is unhackable ([*cough @ John McAfee*](https://www.cnet.com/news/john-mcafees-unhackable-crypto-wallet-allegedly-hacked-a-week-after-challenge/)).
-In my opinion, cyber security is broken up into many parts.

-Break down of cyber security areas
+Cyber Security is broken up into many parts:
 - Web Application
 - Infrastructure
 - Internet Of Things (IoT)